zhdkirill/devops-test-task/README.md

 Apart from that we will evaluate:
 * tools that you've picked
-* corret usage of said tools
+* correct usage of said tools
 * code readability
 * solution flexibility & extensibility